jordynsilvers/YouTube-Growth-Strategy-Analysis/README.md

 The analysis identified key strategic correlations critical for investment decisions:

 * **Category Performance:** Identified the top 10 categories based on a combination of Median Subscribers and Content Efficiency (Avg.
-Views per Video), revealing which niches, such as **[Insert your top category here, e.g., Music or Entertainment]**, have the highest barrier to entry.
+Views per Video), revealing which niches, such as **Music**, have the highest barrier to entry.
-* **Content Efficiency:** Channels demonstrated a **[Insert the correlation result between age and views per video, e.g., strong positive]** correlation between longevity (age) and high average views per video.
-This suggests that sustained content quality improves with time and experience.
+* **Content Efficiency:** Channels demonstrated a **weak positive (0.0866)** correlation between longevity (age) and high average views per video.
+This suggests that sustained content quality improves with time and experience, though the relationship is not very strong.
 * **Strategic Gaps:** The analysis revealed categories with high subscriber counts but low content efficiency, indicating potential business opportunities for content partners to optimize video output and viewer engagement.

 ---